 Irregular vaccination or unvaccinated dogs might lose their immunity and stress, immunosuppression, or contact with diseased individuals predispose to infection.
-Improper immunization, or failure of vaccination due poor storage of vaccines also contribute to the disease.
+Improper immunization, or failure of vaccination due to poor storage of vaccines also contribute to the disease.
 Interactions between canine distemper virus and canine adenovirus type 1 or canine adenovirus type 2 are responsible for the polyvalent vaccine induced suppression of lymphocyte responsiveness.
 The individual vaccine components from the polyvalent vaccines when inoculated alone did not significantly suppress the lymphocyte response to mitogen.
 Hence the use of polyvalent vaccination in the present study could also be a reason for vaccine failure (Phillips et al.,1989).